rgildiaz/ITI/projects/gitlab-sync/README.md

 ### Command Line Options

-The `-config.file` option is required.
-Provide it the path to a config file as described above.

 ```
 -config.file                PATH    The config file to use. [default: None] [required]
 --test        -T                    Test mode.
 Print expected changes but make no modifications. [default: True]
 --verbose     -v                    Verbose.
 Print extra information while running. [default: True]
---delete      --no-delete           Delete GitLab groups and members as necessary.
+--no-delete   -d                    Delete GitLab groups and members as necessary.
 Otherwise, print expected changes but make no modifications. [default: delete]
+--no-print    -p                    Print logs to standard out. [default: True]
 --help                              Show this message and exit.
 ```

+The `-config.file` option is required.
+Provide it the path to a config file as described above.

 ## Methodology